 - Remove Dead or Damaged Leaves: Cut back yellow or brown foliage to encourage new growth.
 The plant will grow back fine after trimming these areas.

-- Address Leggy Growth: Trim any leggy or overgrown areas to maintain a compact, bushy shape.
+- Fix Leggy Growth: Trim any leggy or overgrown areas to maintain a compact, bushy shape.
 This helps improve the plant’s overall appearance and encourages healthier growth.

 - Clean Tools: Always use clean, sharp scissors or pruning shears to make clean cuts and avoid spreading disease.